 Terms of office of the members of the executive committee shall be two years.
 The executive coordinator shall be elected every two years from among members in good standing.
 The current executive coordinator shall automatically become the vice president; and the vice president shall automatically become the president upon the election of a new executive coordinator.

-The Editor of the Society newsletter, the webmaster of the Society website, and the coordinator of the EARAM listserv are officers appointed by the Executive Officers for three-year terms beginning in June 1992.
-The Treasurer shall be appointed by the President to a five-year term, renewable at the discretion of a subsequent President.
+The editor of the Society newsletter, the webmaster of the Society website, and the coordinator of the EARAM listserv are officers appointed by the executive officers for three-year renewable terms beginning in June 1992.
+The treasurer shall be appointed by the president to a five-year term, renewable at the discretion of a subsequent president.

 If at any time an executive officer or an advisory officer cannot complete the term of office, the remaining members of the Council of Officers may appoint a member of the Society in good standing to serve that officer’s function until the election of the new executive coordinator shall take place.
 At the time of this election, there shall be an open election for the replacement of any executive officer who could not complete his or her term.

 VI.
 ELECTION OF OFFICERS.

-The Society shall conduct an election for a new Executive Coordinator every two years and under the direction of its existing Executive Coordinator.
+The Society shall conduct an election for a new executive coordinator every two years and under the direction of its existing executive coordinator.
 Any member in good standing can make one nomination for the post, and individuals may nominate themselves for election.
 In support of this process, the advisory committee shall form a nominating subcommittee to identify and recruit suitable candidates for election.
-All nominations must be in writing, directed to the existing Executive Coordinator.
-Elections to the post of Executive Coordinator shall require a simple majority of the voting members.
+All nominations must be in writing, directed to the existing executive coordinator.
+Elections to the post of executive coordinator shall require a simple majority of the voting members.

 VII.
 COMMITTEES AND ADDITIONAL APPOINTIVE POSITIONS.